SirHeads/thinkheads-ai-ragdocs-IT/shared/scripts/README_scripts.markdown

 Before running the scripts, ensure that you have the following:
 - A fresh installation of Proxmox VE.
 - At least three NVMe drives for ZFS pools.
+2 x 2tb, 1x 4tb
 - An NVIDIA GPU (for driver installation).
 - Internet access for downloading packages.
 - Basic knowledge of the Linux command line.